cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     Note over CE: The container engine is now<br>blocked shutting down,<br> waiting for processes<br>to terminate.
 </div>

-In reality, sending signals like SIGTERM and SIGKILL goes through the kernel, but that's omitted in this diagram for brevity. <span class="non-sidenote-only">Here's a more textual description of the same diagram.</span>
+<p>In reality, sending signals like SIGTERM and SIGKILL goes through the kernel,
+but that's omitted in this diagram for brevity. <span class="non-sidenote-only">Here's a more textual description of the same diagram.</span></p>
 </div>

 Let's suppose that there is a job in production that interfaces with hardware.